jgo28/DjangoTestApp/readme.md

 # Django Test App
-This is a test app built using the Django introduction tutorial.
-The goal is to help the team understand how Django interacts with the BioChem project.
+This is a test app built following the Django introduction tutorial.
+The goal is to help our team understand how Django interacts and integrates with the BioChem project.

 The tutorial can be found [here](https://docs.djangoproject.com/en/2.2/intro/).

+## Getting Started
+If you haven't already, consider installing an environment manager for Python such as [Conda](https://docs.conda.io/en/latest/).
+It's helpful because it isolates Python dependencies so your computer system isn't bogged down by them.

+Run this command to install the libraries/frameworks that this application uses.

+`pip3 install -r requirements.txt`

+`python3 manage.py runserver`

+## Key Django Concepts
+- **App**: A small library representing a discrete part of a larger project.
+It is a submodule of a web application that is designated a duty – e.g., a Weblog system, a database of public records or a simple poll app.
+In theory, you could take an app and place it in an entirely different project and it would still work.

+- **Project**: A web application using Django.
+It is a collection of configuration and apps for a particular website.
+Basically, it is the website itself.
+A project can contain multiple apps.

+- **View**: A Python function that takes a web request and returns a web response.
+Basically, it defines what is going to be displayed on a web page like the HTML contents.
+Views in Django have to be created in an app's `views.py` file.

 ## Commands
 `python3 manage.py runserver`